lucas42/lucos_authentication/README.md

 ## Dependencies
 * docker
+* docker-compose

 ## Setup
-Two config are required to run lucos_auth, both should be placed in a docker volume mounted in the container at `/etc/authconfig`
+Two config files are used to run lucos_auth, both should be placed in a docker volume named `lucos_authentication_config` (This gets mounted in the container at `/etc/authconfig`)
 ### providers.json
 A json file which contains data about various authentication providers.
 This should be in the form of an object, where the keys are unique ids for each provider and the value is an object of key/value pairs about the provider.
 The following fields are accepted:
 * **name**: The name of the provider (user facing)